MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/use-mat.md

 # Use the Multilingual App Toolkit 4.0

 The Multilingual App Toolkit (MAT) 4.0 integrates with Microsoft Visual Studio 2017 to provide UWP apps with translation support, translation file management, and editor tools.
+(WPF, ASP.NET, WinForms, ... apps are also supported).
 Here are some of the value propositions of the toolkit.

 - Helps you manage resource changes and translation status during development.
 - Provides a UI for choosing languages based on configured translation providers.